-When you are just starting out this is a great option to have your brand on the rear window of your car.
-Before you can get a full wrap on your vehicle this is a great starter option.
+When you are just starting out this is a great option to have your auto detailing brand on the rear window of your car.
+This is a great option if you are just starting out, eventually you may want to get a full wrap on your detialing rig as discussed below.

 You can look up a local business in your area who can print window decals for you.
 This way you can help someone else with a small business and potentially get a new customer.

 A full vehicle wrap can make you stand out and provide better marketing of your brand while you are driving around town and at customers locations if you are mobile.
 This option is ideal once you actually have a dedicated detailing rig to wrap instead of your 4 door sedan, that way you only have to do it once.

 Once again you can search for "Vehicle wrap near me" to find local businesses who specialize in vehicle wraps.
 Supporting the local businesses around you is a good thing to do in general but also could be good for your own business as well.

 To extend your market even further, find a local forum or a forum specific to a car and see about becomming a sponsor.
 Since forums are mostly global, you may not be able to market to every user but if you notice a lot are in Miami or San Francisco and that is your market it might be useful.

 The cost to be a sponsor can vary from $50 a month to $200 a month.
 Autoguide has a lot of forums that it runs, if you find one you like you can contact firstname.lastname@example.org to ask them about becoming a vendor and what the price per month is.

 Car shows can sometimes be a great medium to get clients but other times it could be a large waste of your time.
 Since car shows are tailored to people who love their car and making it look good, most people would rather do their own detailing work instead of hiring it out.
 I am not saying all people at car shows are like this, it's just a common theme I have noticed.